November 9, 2018

 A variety of problems could be causing an increase in your energy bills.
 But if you have been scheduling regular professional maintenance every year and had your air ducts properly sealed, your energy bill shouldn’t increase dramatically.

-The extra money you’re paying in gas and electricity could go towards buying a new furnace.
+The extra money you’re paying for gas and electricity could go towards buying a new furnace.

 Add up the cost of repairs to your furnace over the last two years and see if it’s cost efficient to buy a new one.